nslewis/Voice-Controlled-Light-Switch/README.md

 # Voice Controlled Light Switch
 ![alt text](https://github.com/nslewis/Voice-Controlled-Light-Switch/blob/main/Light_Switch.jpg)
 Using an ESP8266 connected to Alexa, we can control a servo which turns the light switch on or off.
+Light switch is connected to the servo arm using zipties.
+Looking to 3D print a fixture in the future to make it cleaner and more reliable.

 ## Required
 1x Servo Motor (SG90 used here)